AppMaintainers/book-my-house/TASKS.md

 * [Statistics](#statistics)
 * [React](#react)

-## Let's begin!
+## Exercises

 ### Validations

-Add a new `number_of_guests` field to Bookings with validations on it.
+Add a new field `number_of_guests` with validations to Bookings

 1. Create a new migration
-2. Define a validation to allow only between 1-8
+2. Define a validation to allow only between 1-8 guests
 3. Add an input field to the booking form
 4. Customize the error message on the page if the input is invalid